 In a world where you’re often too busy with life’s everyday challenges to reach the beach very often, investing in a little coastal interior design Malibu is a true lifesaver.
 Though this type of design has been around for decades, it’s fallen out of popularity over the years as it’s become confused with everything from the Mediterranean to tropical design, two designs that rely on an overabundance of color and details in many cases.
 However, the real, true coastal design is simple, modern, and utterly uncluttered, recalling the simple breeziness of the beach with every single aspect.
 You can get your furniture online and have a true modern coastal look in your home by following a few key principles:

 Must Read What Elements Affect A Home’s Value?

 Use Loads of White

 If you look at true coastal home interiors, the first thing you’re likely to notice is that the décor is predominantly white.
-Walls, carpeting, rugs, large pieces of furniture: more often than not, these things should be white to create the cleanest, purest base for the rest of your design efforts.
+Walls, carpeting, metal blinds, rugs, large pieces of furniture: more often than not, these things should be white to create the cleanest, purest base for the rest of your design efforts.
 Keeping tones light and neutral is imperative to pulling off this look in any home.

 Accent with Color